rayramsay/birbybot/slides/script.md

 ## Slide 28
 ### Composite Indexes

 Since I want to ask the datastore for photos of birds that I haven't tweeted recently, I need to create a composite index.
 Adding composite indexes to your datastore is easy: you define your indexes in a YAML file and deploy it with the gcloud tool.
 My YAML file looks like what this helpful error message suggested!
+(Shoutout to the engineers who wrote an error message that tells you how to fix itself.)

 ## Slide 29
 ### Birds, But Make It Spooky